Slid-Team/blockchain/README.md

 2. `npm install`
 3. `npm start`

-Try adjusting the level of difficulty used in the proof of work algorithm change the value passed in `new UnicoinBlockChain(3)`
+Try adjusting the level of starting difficulty and the number of blocks that must be added before the degree of difficulty increases used in the proof of work algorithm change the value passed in `new UnicoinBlockChain(1, 2)`

 ## To do